Ben Gurion Airport — What to Expect

 Ben Gurion International (TLV) is a modern, well-organized airport.
 Terminal 3 handles all international arrivals.
 From the jetway you'll ride a train to the terminal building, then follow signs to passport control — expect a 20–45 minute queue during peak hours (Motzei Shabbos and Sunday mornings are the busiest; Tuesday arrivals are typically fast).

 ETA-IL is now mandatory.
 Since January 1, 2025, most visa-exempt nationals — US, UK, EU, Canadian, Australian — must hold a valid ETA-IL (Electronic Travel Authorization for Israel) before boarding.
-Cost: approximately $14 USD per person, including children.
-Apply at eta.piba.gov.il — approval is usually instant but allow 72 hours.
+Cost: a small government fee — about NIS 25 (roughly $7 USD) per person, including children.
+Apply at israel-entry.piba.gov.il — approval is usually instant but allow 72 hours.
 Airlines check at check-in; no ETA-IL means no boarding.

 At passport control, border officers routinely ask the purpose of your visit.
 "Family trip / tourism" is the correct answer.
 You may be asked which hotel you're staying at — know the name.
 Israeli border control is thorough but not adversarial; answer directly and calmly.